 Mincemeat pie, also called mince pie, has occupied a prominent place on Britain’s holiday table for centuries and that tradition continues today.
 During the near 7 years that I lived in England I witnessed the mince pies being stocked in every store and served in nearly every home as soon as the Christmas season started.

 Most people have either a love or hate relationship with mince pies.
 For some, Christmas just isn’t the same without them while for others the mince pie is the brunt of endless jokes.
 For my part, if my opinion were limited to store-bought mince pies I would pass in a heartbeat with a courteous “no thank you.”

 Homemade mince pies on the other hand made with real traditional mincemeat….well, that’s a different story.
 And that’s what we’re talking about today.
 If like me you’ve always hated store-bought mince pies, I have a hunch these homemade ones will make you change your mind.

 The mincemeat of today is very different from the mincemeat our ancestors enjoyed through the centuries and by different I don’t mean improved.
 The real stuff is vastly superior and your taste buds will agree once they’ve tried it.
-To learn more about its history, its evolution, and how to make mincemeat that you will really enjoy, be sure to check out my post on how to make your own Authentic Traditional Mincemeat.
+To learn more about its history, its evolution, and how to make mincemeat that you will really enjoy, be sure to check out my post on how to make your own homemade traditional Mincemeat.